What's new in SQL Server 2016: Temporal Tables

 This post is part of the series 'Microsoft SQL Server 2016'.
 Be sure to check out the rest of the blog posts of the series!

-Temporal Tables allow you to automatically keep a history of the data of a table.
-A Temporal Table is two linked tables.
-The first contains the current data while the second contains the historical data.
-All INSERT, UPDATE, DELETE are executed on the first table and SQL Server automatically copies the old data to the history table.
-The interest is then to be able to request these historical data simply.
+Temporal Tables automatically keep a history of all changes to a table.
+A Temporal Table consists of two linked tables: the first holds the current data, while the second holds the historical data.
+All INSERT, UPDATE, and DELETE operations are performed on the main table, and SQL Server automatically copies the previous row versions to the history table.
+This makes querying historical data straightforward.

 For example, we will create a table containing currency exchange rates: